The symplectic geometry of the three-body problem: Historical remarks

-\textbf{The Poincar\'e-Birkhoff theorem, and the planar three-body problem.} The problem of finding closed orbits in the planar case of the restricted three-body problem goes back to ground-breaking work in celestial mechanics of Poincar\'e \cite{P87,P12}, building on work of G.W.\ Hill on the lunar problem \cite{H77,H78}.
-The basic scheme for his approach may be reduced to: \begin{itemize} \item[(1)] Finding a global surface of section for the dynamics; \item[(2)] Proving a fixed point theorem for the resulting first return map. \end{itemize} This is the setting for the celebrated Poincar\'e-Birkhoff theorem, proposed and confirmed in special cases by Poincar\'e and later proved in full generality by Birkhoff in \cite{Bi13}.
+\textbf{The Poincar\'e--Birkhoff theorem, and the planar CR3BP.} The problem of finding closed orbits in the planar case of the CR3BP goes back to ground-breaking work in celestial mechanics of Poincar\'e \cite{P87,P12}, building on work of G.W.\ Hill on the lunar problem \cite{H77,H78}.
+The basic scheme for his approach may be reduced to: \begin{itemize} \item[(1)] Finding a global surface of section for the dynamics; \item[(2)] Proving a fixed point theorem for the resulting first return map. \end{itemize} This is the setting for the celebrated Poincar\'e--Birkhoff theorem, proposed and confirmed in special cases by Poincar\'e and later proved in full generality by Birkhoff in \cite{Bi13}.
 The statement can be summarized as: if $f: A\rightarrow A$ is an area-preserving homeomorphism of the annulus $A=[-1,1]\times S^1$ that satisfies a \emph{twist} condition at the boundary (i.e.\ it rotates the two boundary components in opposite directions), then it admits infinitely many periodic points of arbitrary large period.
 The fact that the area is preserved is a consequence of Liouville's theorem for Hamiltonian systems; we have basically used this in our proof of Proposition \ref{prop:symplecto}.

 The whole point of a global surface of section is to reduce a \emph{continuous} flow on a $3$-manifold to the \emph{discrete} dynamics of a map on a $2$-manifold, thus reducing by one the degrees of freedom.
 It is perhaps fair to say, that this key (and beautiful) idea is responsible for motivating the well-studied area of dynamics on surfaces, a huge industry in its own right.